Sequences 1: Sequences & iterators

 The real power of Sequence is in its included extension methods.

-All the sequence extension methods These extension methods provide a large number of handy operations which can be performed on the sequence, such as sorting, shuffling, splitting, joining.
+These extension methods provide a large number of handy operations which can be performed on the sequence, such as sorting, shuffling, splitting, joining.

 Also provided are the ‘higher order’ functions, map, filter, reduce (and their offshoots compactMap & filterMap).